vgpass/nosql-challenge/README.md

 # **Introduction**

 This challenge required two deliverables.
-First, a notebook that scraped a Mars News website for the article titles and preview text.
-Once the scraping was accomplished, it was saved into a python list.
-The second deliverable was a notebook that scraped a website with a table that had temperature and atmospheric pressure data collected by Curiosity, a mars-rover vehicle, roughly the size of a car.
-The data in the table was collected from 8/16/2012 through 02/27/2018, a period of about five-and-a-half years.
-The table was scraped and a dataframe created from which graphs were produced to display the minimum temperatures and atmospheric pressure grouped by month.
+First, a notebook that set up the NoSQL database with establishment data including location and scores.
+A new restaurant was added and changes were made to the data types to allow later analysis.
+The second deliverable was an analysis.
+In this notebook, several questions were asked which required various queries, and the building of a query pipeline.
+The results are discussed below.

 # **Files**

-In the folder *mars_web_analysis* are the completed challenge files.
+In the repository are the completed challenge files.

 * *NoSQL_setup_final.ipynb* - my jupyter notebook with the set-up script for the NoSQL challenge.
 * *NoSQL_analysis_final.ipynb* - my jupyter notebook with the analysis script for the NoSQL challenge, and answers to questions